HugoDaniel/hugodaniel.com/content/posts/2021-01-28-the-life-of-a-web-component-as-var.md

 When the `StyleContainer` gets `define`d at the `customElements` registry (with the `"style-container"` tag name), the above code run its logic.
 It looks for the children and creates tags `<super-border>`, `<fancy-background>` and `<a-cool-font>`.

 These tag names can have the semantic value of a variable. <abbr title="HyperText Markup Language">HTML</abbr> variables.
 Or any other semantic value or purpose that might be fit.
-Anonymous classes create dynamic tag names (you choose whatever name you want).
+Anonymous classes create dynamic tag names, where you place whatever name you want in the HTML.
+After that, it is up to the intended implementation/framework/idea to give them meaning and flow.

 ### "References" said the referee